-• For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away:
+- (Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away:

 We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above long-term care transition supply.
+This is in addition to the above temporary supply situation.